 But good news!
 You don’t need to conjure a magic spell to cast off that feeling of Halloween overwhelm.
 These eight Halloween hacks will allow you to make the most of this magical season with your little pumpkins.

 Pumpkin carving can be a challenge for little kids and unsafe for younger hands.
 (Remember struggling with those tiny saw blades, trying to wrestle a cut from a giant pumpkin?)
 Make it more fun for them by scoring designs into the pumpkin.
 Then, equip your kids with a melon baller or ice cream scoop so they can make quick work of creating a design on the front of the gourd.
-Or make things scarily simple with a reusable foam pumpkin decorating kit (no sticky pumpkin guts here!) that comes with a variety of sticker facial features.

 No time to decorate the entire house in a style that would give the Addams Family shivers?
 Just focus on a kid’s bedroom or playroom, suggests Kathy Piccari, owner of Pineapple on Main, a home and baby shop in the suburbs of Philadelphia.
 Piccari says it doesn’t take a lot of time or budget to create spine-tingling magic for little ones.
 “Hang some string lights, add some cobwebs — let them help make it into their own haunted getaway.”
 Include black lights or colored LED lights, along with cheesecloth, to give their room a look straight out of Better Homes & Goblins.